WillOgles/LiveKit/README.md

 ## Build CSS from Sass

-After ssh'ing into vagrent@livekit and changing into your working directory, `/livekit`, run `$ gulp sass`.
+After ssh'ing into vagrant@livekit and changing into your working directory, `/livekit`, run `$ gulp sass`.

-This will lint the sass files in `/livekit/styles/source` according to our rules build the output css files in `/livekit/styles/public`.
+This will lint the sass files in `/livekit/styles/source` according to our rule and build the output css files in `/livekit/styles/public`.

 ## Rebuild Pattern Lab

 This is necessary after altering templates in Pattern Lab.

-After ssh'ing into vagrent@livekit and changing into your working directory, `/livekit`, run `$ gulp lab`.
+After ssh'ing into vagrant@livekit and changing into your working directory, `/livekit`, run `$ gulp lab`.